opf/openproject/docs/installation-and-operations/faq/README.md

 ### My OpenProject instance is slow but my RAM isn't fully used.
 What can I do?

 Set a higher number of web workers to allow more processes to be handled at the same time.
-Find out more [here](../operation/control).
+Find out more [here](../operation/control) and about system requirements [here](../system-requirements/).

 ### I don't receive emails.
 Test email works fine but not the one for work package updates.